Five Quick Plumbing Fixes

 - Before you do anything, switch the water off at your main inlet.

-- Unscrew the shower head, and remove the spray plate.
+- Remove the shower head, and the plate.

-- Soak the plate in a descaling agent for a few hours.
+- Soak the shower plate in a descaling agent for several hours.
 We recommend white vinegar.

 - Rinse the plate and reassemble the shower.